apache/steve/v3/README.md

 operation of the voting system, each call of the `Hash()` function should be within human-reasonable time limits (but unreasonable to perform in bulk).

-Note that `VoterToken` and `IssueToken` are stored as part of each `Vote`, but those tokens provide no easy mapping back to a voter or issue.
+Note that `PersonToken` and `IssueToken` are stored as part of each `Vote`, but those tokens provide no easy mapping back to a person or issue.

-The `VoterToken` is normally emailed to the Participant.
+The `PersonToken` is normally emailed to the Person.
 If it is not emailed, then LDAP authentication would be used, and the server will compute it from the authenticated credentials.

-Since `VoterToken` *may* be used by the Participant, via URL, to perform their voting, it must be "URL safe".
-If LDAP authn mode is used, then the `VoterToken` will never be encoded for humans.
+Since `PersonToken` *may* be used by the Person, via URL, to perform their voting, it must be "URL safe".
+If LDAP authn mode is used, then the `PersonToken` will never be encoded for humans.

-The `ElectionID` is also visible to Participants, and will be encoded as eight (8) hex digits, just like STeVe v2.
+The `ElectionID` is also visible to Persons, and will be encoded as eight (8) hex digits, just like STeVe v2.

 ### (Re)Tally Process